raquo/scala-dom-types/README.md

 Reflected attributes may behave slightly differently depending on whether you implement them as props or attributes.
 For example, in HTML5 the `cols` reflected attribute has a default value of `20`.
 If you read the `col` property from an empty `<textarea>` element, you will get `20`.
 However, if you try to read the attribute `col`, you will get nothing because the attribute was never explicitly set.

-Note that Javascript DOM performs better for reading/writing DOM props than reading/writing HTML attributes.
+Note that JavaScript DOM performs better for reading/writing DOM props than reading/writing HTML attributes.

 ### Codecs